alabebop/git-hello-world/readme.md

 ## Learning notes

-Following is what I've picked up on my way, ordered in accordance with the eleven chapters of the workshop.
+Following is what I've picked up on the way through the eleven chapters of the workshop.

 1. GET GIT - configure git
 	* To check git number